 Question: I was driving my husband’s car when a man on a riding lawn mower came in the road and hit the car.
 We have full coverage while the man riding the lawn mower has no insurance.
 I thought this could go under my uninsured motorist coverage, but my insurer is saying that North Carolina law states that this does not cover a riding lawnmower.
 Why not if the mower has a motor in it?

 Answer: Riding lawnmowers are not street-legal vehicles and shouldn’t be on the roadway and thus aren’t required to carry any motor vehicle insurance on them.
-Lawnmowers may have some limited coverage under the person’s homeowner’s policy, but this usually only covers incidents on the person’s property when it is being used as intended, not if the person driving it on the street.
+Lawnmowers may have limited coverage under the person’s homeowner’s policy, but this usually only covers incidents on the person’s property when it is being used as intended, not if the person is driving it on the street.

-While the mower has a motor, it’s not considered a motor vehicle by most definitions, and so being hit by one isn’t covered under your uninsured motorist coverage.
+While the mower has a motor, it’s not considered a motor vehicle by most definitions, so being hit by one isn’t covered under your uninsured motorist coverage.
 Your insurer is right that North Carolina law does back up their decision.

 North Carolina General Statutes section 20-4.01(23) defines a motor vehicle as “every vehicle self-propelled and every vehicle designed to run upon the highways which is pulled by a self-propelled vehicle.”
 A highway is defined (by Statute 20-40.01(13)) as property that is used for the “purposes of vehicular traffic.”
 Highway and street are synonymous.

 The riding lawn mower isn’t considered a motor vehicle and would fall under the definition of a farm tractor, which under Statute 20-4.01(11) specifically names “mowing machines.”